Child rights advocates ask why state left slain 5-year-old Kansas girl in a clearly unstable home

 Just before 6 p.m. on Oct.
 2, the first call — “5 yo unresponsive” — summoned emergency crews to the gas station.

-Crime scene tape surrounded a tent and tarp in the vacant lot, and a memorial for Zoey appeared nearby with flowers, balloons and toys.
+A memorial for Zoey soon appeared nearby with flowers, balloons and toys.

-“This is devastating," said Sharon Williams, another neighbor who had called child welfare and has been answering her granddaughter's haunting questions since her playmate died: “She asked, ‘Did Zoey go to heaven?’
+Sharon Williams, another neighbor, said she has been answering her granddaughter's questions since her playmate died: “She asked, ‘Did Zoey go to heaven?’
 And I said, ‘Yes, she did.’”

 Hollingsworth reported from Mission, Kansas.
 AP news researchers Jennifer Farrar, Rhonda Shafner and Randy Herschaft in New York contributed to this report.